KaiLinCV/ssh_lab_linux_windows/README.md

 # 🔐 Cross-Platform SSH Lab: Linux and Windows

 This project demonstrates how to set up and use SSH (Secure Shell) across both Linux and Windows environments.
-My goal for this lab is to get hands-on experience with secure remote access, user authentication, basic SSH hardening, and file transfer operations — essential tasks in both system administration and cybersecurity roles.
+My goal for this lab is to get hands-on experience with secure remote access, user authentication, basic SSH hardening, and file transfer operations.
+These are essential tasks in both system administration and cybersecurity roles.

 ---